bitchikogulara/access-control-system/README.md

 ## Project Status

-The system is **functionally complete**.
-Documentation updates are ongoing.
+This project is **functionally complete** but still being documented.

 Planned improvements:

-- Add wiring schematics
-- Add full API reference
-- Improve security (HTTPS, API keys)
+- Better documentation for wiring, APIs and setup
+- Security improvements (e.g. authentication, HTTPS)
-- Add device configuration endpoints
+- Additional configuration options for access logic

 ---

 ## What I Learned

-- Designing full end-to-end hardware + backend systems
+- Designing a small end-to-end system that connects **embedded hardware** to a **web backend**.
-- Working with ESP32, RFID modules, and network communication
+- Working with ESP32, RFID readers and HTTP-based communication.
-- Building REST APIs with Node.js/Express and MongoDB
+- Building a Node.js/Express backend and integrating it with MongoDB.
-- Managing real-time authorization and event logging
+- Handling real-time authorization logic and logging access events.
-- Designing enclosures for 3D printing
+- Thinking about physical product design through a custom **3D-printed enclosure**.

 ---

 ## License

-Add your preferred license (MIT recommended)
+Released under the **MIT License**.
+See the `LICENSE` file for full details.